Pornographic magazine: History

 Sales of pornographic magazines in the U.S. have declined significantly since 1979, with a nearly 50% reduction in circulation between 1980 and 1989.
-The fact that the U.S. incidence of rape has increased over the same period has cast doubt on any correlation between magazine sales and sex crimes.
+The fact that the U.S. incidence of rape had increased over the same period has cast doubt on any correlation between magazine sales and sex crimes.
 Studies from the mid-1980s to the early 1990s nearly all confirmed that pornographic magazines contained significantly less violent imagery than pornographic films.

 In the 1990s, magazines such as Hustler began to feature more hardcore material such as sexual penetration, lesbianism and homosexuality, group sex, masturbation, and fetishes.
 In the late 1990s and 2000s the pornographic magazines market declined, as they were challenged by new "lad mags" such as FHM and Loaded, which featured softcore photos.
-The availability of pornographic DVDs and above all internet pornography also led to a decline in magazine sales.
+The availability of pornographic DVDs and internet pornography also led to a decline in magazine sales.
 Many magazines developed their own websites which also show pornographic films.
 Despite falling sales, the top-selling U.S. adult magazines still maintain high circulations compared to most mainstream magazines, and are amongst the top-selling magazines of any type.

-Paul Raymond Publications dominates the British adult magazine market today, distributing eight of the ten top selling adult magazines in the UK.
-There were about 100 adult magazine titles in the UK in 2001.
+By 2001, Paul Raymond Publications dominated the British adult magazine market, distributing eight of the ten top selling adult magazines in the UK.
+At that time, there were about 100 adult magazine titles on sale in the UK.